pouya-codes/singularity_extract_annotated_patches/README.md

   --patch_size PATCH_SIZE
                         Patch size in pixels to extract from slide.
                          (default: 1024)
+  --overlap_threshold: OVERLAP_THRESHOLD
+  						Patches having overlapp above this value with the annotated pixels will be extracted.
+                         (default: 1.0)

   --resize_sizes RESIZE_SIZES [RESIZE_SIZES ...]
                         List of patch sizes in pixels to resize the extracted patches and save.
 Each size should be at most patch_size.
 Default simply saves the extracted patch.